xmtp/xmtp-quickstart-frames/README.md

 # XMTP Dev Inbox

-Web client intended to be used by hackathon developes.
+Web client intended to be used by hackathon developers.
 Feel free to fork or clone this repo and fit it to your project!

 ## Installation